this story better get real dark real quick, cuz so far sarahs not comming out looking good

 It’s SCHROEDINGER’S CRUSTY SHELL!

 A girl is inside a crusty shell.
-You cannot tell if she either a heinous bitch or a nice person while inside said shell.
+You cannot tell if she either a heinous bongo or a nice person while inside said shell.
 You will not know either until the crust comes off.
-Until that moment, all you assume is that the girl is a heinous-bitch-cum-nice-person.
+Until that moment, all you assume is that the girl is a heinous-bongo-cum-nice-person.

 Thank you quantum.